temporalio/documentation/docs/cloud/how-to-manage-certificates-in-temporal-cloud.md

 ## Generate CA and client certificates

-Temporal Cloud authenticates a client connection by validating the client certificate against the CA certificate that is configured for the specified Namespace.
+Temporal Cloud authenticates a client connection by validating the client certificate against one or more CA certificates that are configured for the specified Namespace.

 ### You already have certificate management infrastructure